amandakay10/ios7-hello-world/README.md

 ios7-hello-world simple hello world ....

-It's just hello world app./
+It's just hello world app ...
-add to images of your lib, one named killer.jpg and another leopardsnow.jpg.
-It will be change on every button action on the app.
+add two images of your lib, one named killer.jpg and another leopardsnow.jpg   . the UIImageView will be changed on every button action on the app.